jrkwon/oscar/README.md

 ## Prior to Use

+### Versions

+The OSCAR has been tested with ROS Melodic on Ubuntu 18.04.

 ### Install ROS packages
 Install two more packages for this project unless you already have them in your system.
 ```